josh-stillman/devops-for-typescript-devs/README.md

 ### Deployment Configuration

-- In the Deployment Configuration, select the Task Definition you created from the dropdown, and choose the latest revision.
+- In the Deployment Configuration section, select the Task Definition you created from the dropdown, and choose the latest revision.
 - Add a service name.
 - Keep the other defaults, including keeping the desired tasks at 1.
   - If you expand the Deployment Options section, you'll see the Min and Max running tasks are set to 100% and 200% of the desired number (1).
 This allows ECS to perform a [rolling update](https://docs.aws.amazon.com/AmazonECS/latest/bestpracticesguide/service-options.html) when new code is deployed: it first spins up a new container, verifies that it is healthy, then stops the old container.